Osmanthus Alley: Plot

 Free from guilt, Ti-Hung starts to enjoy her new status as mistress of the family while living off her inheritance.
-She got addicted to opera and neglected her duties to her family until her long time personal maid, Hsin Yue, hinted to her of the family slowly falling apart.
+She became addicted to opera and neglected her duties to her family until her long time personal maid, Hsin Yue, hinted to her of the family slowly falling apart.
 Not only was Rui Yu's uncle the main caregiver to Hui Chih, but he was also heavily addicted to opium.
 Going through the family's accounts, Ti-Hung realised that Rui Yu's uncle had piled on debts through his unhealthy habit.
 For the safety of Hui Chih, she sent him away to Japan for further studies while she stayed back to settle issues with her uncle.

-Not long after, Rui Yu's uncle passed away and she attended his wake while feigning sorrow.
+Not long after, Rui Yu's uncle died and she attended his wake while feigning sorrow.
 Ironically, she picked up opium smoking while at the wake.
 From there, she took a liking to her uncle's personal young servant, Chun Shu (Tuo Chung-hua), and began an affair with him.
 Noticing that Chun Shu starts getting cocky after their one-night stand, Ti-Hung sets him up for theft and have him put away in a bid to silence him about their affair.

 Shortly after, Ti-Hung realises that she is pregnant and tries to hide the pregnancy when a grown up Hui Chih comes back to visit his mother.
 Eventually, Ti-Hung comes clean to Hui Chih on her pregnancy.
 Hui Chih accepts it and plans to bring his mother to Japan for a vacation and deliver her child so as not to incite rumours and gossips in their hometown.
 The newborn is then given up for adoption in Japan.

 Back in her hometown, Ti-Hung worries about Hsin Yue's youth and marriageability.
 Hsin Yue reveals that a dowry was made to her for her hand in marriage.
 The proposal came from Ah Chu, a family staff (and Hsin Yue's crush) that Ti-Hung fired many years ago for allegedly 'leading Hui Chih astray'.
 Happy for Hsin Yue, yet sad at the same time, Ti-Hung gives her blessings to the couple.

 Fast forward to many decades, Ti-Hung is now in her 70s and ageing badly.
 At a temple one day, she found out that Ah Hai has eked out his own living from a fisherman to a wealthy businessman and is now an influential person.
 Hui Chih is always busy at work being a delegate to the Japanese and hardly visits or calls his mother.
 Scenes of Ti-Hung's youth flashes past her as she slowly passes away peacefully all alone by herself among the riches around her.
 As her life had destined, Ti-Hung will ultimately be alone in her end of days.